-If a request for reconsideration is filed beyond the 60-day calendar timeframe and good cause for late filing is not provided, Clear Spring Health will forward the request to the independent review entity for dismissal.
+If a request for reconsideration is filed beyond the 60-day calendar timeframe and good cause for late filing is not provided, Clear Spring Health will dismiss the request for reconsideration.
+The dismissal notice will inform of the right to request the plan vacate the dismissal action and the right to request IRE review of the dismissal.